Sintered filters are better for high-pressure applications because they combine high mechanical strength,

 One of the biggest advantages of sintered metal filters is their rigid metallurgical structure.

-During the sintering process, metal particles bond together at high temperature to form a strong, self-supporting porous matrix.
-This allows the filter to withstand:
+During the sintering process, metal particles bond together at high temperature to form a strong,

 | Filter Type | Structural Stability Under Pressure |